-5.2.1 Task 1A
+5.2.1 Task 1, Part A (1A)

-In task 1A a variety of character areas were illustrated by the three groups on the maps.
-Existing employment sites were picked out at the Western end of Ilminster as well as to the South at Dowlish Ford.
+In Task 1A a variety of character areas were illustrated by the three groups on the maps.
+Existing employment sites were picked out at the western end of Ilminster as well as to the South at Dowlish Ford.
 A group also further identified proposed employment sites at the Old Horlicks site which are currently allocated employment land and are the subject of a planning application being determined by the Local Planning Authority.

-- 5.2.2 Education uses were identified to the South of the main shopping area and conservation area.
-The conservation area was accepted by all groups and within the conservation area specific heritage assets were identified. - 5.2.3 Late 19th Century and early 20th Century terraces fare located along the main roads out of the centre of town.
+5.2.2 Education uses were identified to the south of the main shopping area and Conservation Area.
+The Conservation Area was accepted by all groups and within the conservation area specific heritage assets were identified.

+5.2.3 Late 19th Century and early 20th Century terraces are located along the main roads out of the centre of town.
 Specifically Station Road, New Road and Listers Hill.
-This would have once been read as ribbon development prior to the spaces between being in-filled in the later 20th Century. - 5.2.4 Blackdown View was identified as being circa 1950 and ex council housing.
-With Hill View terrace and Summerlands Park Avenue consisting of 1970's bungalows.
-These areas therefore form the mid 20th Century areas. - 5.2.5 Horne Farm Way, Canal Way, The Crescent, Herne Rise, and were identified as being more modern late 20th Century to more recent development on the periphery but largely to the Southern boundary of the village. - 5.2.6 Council housing was identified along Winter Hay Lane with some also currently being built nearby opposite the Daido Industrial building. - 5.2.7 In summary, different types identified are:
+This would have once been read as ribbon development prior to the spaces between being in-filled in the later 20th Century.

+5.2.4 Blackdown View was identified as being circa 1950 and ex council housing.
+With Hill View Terrace and Summerlands Park Avenue consisting of 1970's bungalows.
+These areas therefore form the mid 20th Century areas.

+5.2.5 Horne Farm Way, Canal Way, The Crescent and Herne Rise were identified as being more modern late 20th Century to more recent development on the periphery but largely to the southern boundary of the town.

+5.2.6 Council housing was identified along Winterhay Lane with some also currently being built nearby opposite the Daido Industrial building.
+5.2.7 In summary, different types identified are:

-- a. employment area,
+- a.
+Employment area

-- b. shopping area,
+- b.
+Shopping area

-- c. schools,
+- c.
+Schools

-- d. conservation area,
+- d.
+Conservation Area

-- e. late 19th/early 20th Century,
+- e.
+Late 19th/early 20th Century

-- f. mid 20th Century (1950/70's),
+- f.
+Mid 20th Century (1950/70's)

-- g. late 20th Century/early 21st Century modern and Council/social housing.
+- g.
+Late 20th Century/early 21st Century modern and council/social housing.

-5.2.8 Task 1B
+5.2.8 Task 1, Part B (1B)

-Task 1B outlined identified key characteristics from specific sites and character types identified on the maps in task 1A.
+Task 1B outlined identified key characteristics from specific sites and character types identified on the maps in Task 1A.
 The findings of these shall be described as well as the key elements to learn from previous schemes.

-- 5.2.9 The conservation area is identified as being a variety of terraces of 2 storeys in height with some 3 storeys.
+5.2.9 The Conservation Area is identified as being a variety of terraces of two storeys in height with some three storeys.
 The density is varied but generally quite dense with few front gardens although most have rear gardens and limited or no parking.
 The street scene is narrow with front doors onto the pathways.
 The architecture stonework of local stone, slate roofs, chimney pots and materials are traditional with thatch and tiled roofs.
-The majority of sites run West to East along main roads.
+The majority of sites run west to east along main roads.
 Every building is beautiful and unique except the block of new flats which was considered an eye sore.
 It is described as the essence of Ilminster.
-Any change would harm this area. - 5.2.10 Specific places identified in the conservation area are the Meeting House, 22 Towns End, 17 Love Lane, Fortnum Place.
-As well as the old fashioned street furniture. - 5.2.11 The late 19th Century/Early 20th Century Terraces were identified by one group.
-They are generally 2 storeys in height, dense with parking on the road, can adapt to the hill side with nice front gardens, constructed of brick and stone with slate roofs.
+Any change would harm this area.

+5.2.10 Specific places identified in the Conservation Area are the Meeting House,22 Towns End, 17 Love Lane, Fortnum Place.As well as the old fashioned street furniture.

+5.2.11 The late 19th Century/Early 20th Century Terraces were identified by one group.
+They are generally two storeys in height, dense with parking on the road, can adapt to the hill side with nice front gardens, constructed of brick and stone with slate roofs.
 They were considered to be traditional and attractive however there were concerns over the parking which would need to be adapted if replicated.
 They stated the style should be replicated but not necessarily the design.
 Also the material types were desirable.